Inter Miami CF: Expansion

+Early years (2020–2023)

 Inter Miami's first MLS game was played on March 1, 2020, losing 1–0, away to Los Angeles FC.
 Designated Player Rodolfo Pizarro scored the first goal in Inter Miami history the following game on March 7, in a 2–1 loss to D.C.
 United.
-Their first home match was supposed to be on March 14, 2020, against LA Galaxy, Beckham's former club.
+Their first home match was supposed to be on March 14, 2020, against the LA Galaxy, Beckham's former club.
 The match has since been delayed due to the COVID-19 pandemic.
-On August 23, 2020, Inter Miami recorded their first franchise victory, 3–2 over Orlando City.
+On August 23, 2020, Inter Miami recorded their first franchise victory, 3–2 over Orlando City SC.
+On January 7, 2021, Diego Alonso left by mutual consent.
 On January 18, 2021, England Women's manager Phil Neville was appointed as the new head coach, and Seattle Sounders FC's Chris Henderson as chief soccer officer and sporting director.
+On March 23, 2021, it was announced that Kieran Gibbs would join Inter Miami when his contract with West Brom expired in the summer.
+On February 23, 2023, Gibbs and Miami mutually agreed to terminate his deal at the club.
+He subsequently joined the club's broadcasting team.
+On August 13, 2020, Matuidi signed for Major League Soccer club Inter Miami on a free transfer.
+He made his club debut on September 6, in a scoreless home draw against Nashville SC in Major League Soccer.
+In January 2022, Matuidi was left off Inter Miami's roster for the 2022 season.
+On December 23, 2022, Matuidi announced his retirement from professional soccer after an 18-year career.
+On January 26, 2022, Romeo Beckham made his non-competitive senior debut for Inter Miami during a 4–0 pre-season win against Club Universitario de Deportes.